akade/Akade.IndexedSet/README.md

 ## Roadmap
 Potential features (not ordered):
 - [x] Thread-safe version
-- [ ] Easier updating of keys
+- [x] Easier updating of keys
-- [ ] Events for changed values
 - [x] More index types (Trie)
+- [x] Range insertion and corresponding `.ToIndexedSet().WithIndex(x => ...).[...].Build()`
+- [x] Refactoring to allow a primarykey-less set: this was an artifical restriction that is not necessary
+- [x] Benchmarks
 - [ ] Tree-based range index for better insertion performance
 - [ ] Analyzers to help with best practices
-- [x] Range insertion and corresponding `.ToIndexedSet().WithIndex(x => ...).[...].Build()`
-- [x] Refactoring to allow a primarykey-less set: this was an artifical restriction that is not necessary
 - [ ] Aggregates (i.e. sum or average: interface based on state & add/removal state update functions)
-- [x] Benchmarks
+- [ ] Custom (equality) comparators for indices
+- [ ] Simplification of string indices, i.e. Span based overloads to avoid `.AsMemory()`...

 If you have any suggestion or found a bug / unexpected behavior, open an issue!
 I will also review PRs and integrate them if they fit the project.